2008 New York Mets season: Offseason

 In response to the Mets' need for a starting catcher, General Manager Omar Minaya made his first significant trade of the offseason on December 1, acquiring catcher Brian Schneider and outfielder Ryan Church from the Nationals for outfielder Lastings Milledge.
-Once considered the Mets top prospect, Milledge had fallen out of favor with players and management due to his on- and off-field antics.
+Once considered the Mets top prospect, Milledge had fallen out of favor with players and management due to his on and off-field antics.
 Minaya made the trade to acquire two players who, in his mind, would be starters for the Mets.

 The Mets made a small move on January 5, 2008, to shore up their outfield depth, acquiring Ángel Pagán from the Chicago Cubs for two minor-league players, outfielder Corey Coles and pitcher Ryan Meyers.
 Pagán was a fourth-round draft pick by the Mets in 1999, and he was sent to the Cubs on January 25, 2006, for cash.

 The Mets' biggest trade of the offseason would come on January 29, when they agreed to a trade for two-time Cy Young Award-winning pitcher Johan Santana from the Minnesota Twins.
 Minaya agreed to trade outfielder Carlos Gómez and pitchers Philip Humber, Kevin Mulvey, and Deolis Guerra to the Twins.
-Three days later, to complete the trade, Santana agreed to a contract extension worth $137.5 million over the course of six years, with an option worth an extra $19.5 million for 2014, which can be triggered by performance.
-This contract is a record amount for a Major League Baseball pitcher.
+Three days later, to complete the trade, Santana agreed to a six-year contract extension worth $137.5 million, with an option worth an extra $19.5 million for 2014, which can be triggered by performance.
+This contract was a record amount for an MLB pitcher.

 Starting pitcher Óliver Pérez's arbitration case was settled on February 22 and scored a win for Pérez, as the Mets found out they would have to pay him $6.5 million for the 2008 season.
 This gave Pérez a raise of over $4 million and was $1.775 million more than the Mets offered to pay him.

 Another player signed during the offseason was relief pitcher Duaner Sánchez.
-Sánchez missed all of 2007 due to a broken bone in his left shoulder suffered during a taxi accident in 2006, but the Mets hoped he could still return to be an important part of the bullpen, signing him to a one-year deal at $850,000.
+Sánchez missed all of 2007 due to a broken bone in his left shoulder suffered during a taxi accident in 2006, but the Mets hoped he could still return to be an important part of the bullpen, signing him to a one-year deal for $850,000.

 Players who made it to the Mets in 2008 after being signed to minor-league contracts include pitcher Tony Armas Jr., catcher Robinson Cancel, and utility player Fernando Tatís.